Chinese Pork Dumpling Soup

-Don’t you just love Dim Sum?
+Don’t you love Dim Sum?
 I could eat it every day!
-This easy, healthy Chinese Pork Dumpling Soup is a little like eating Dim Sum… in a bowl.
-The perfect comfort food using simple ingredients and frozen dumplings.
+This easy, healthy Chinese Pork Dumpling Soup is like eating Dim Sum… in a bowl—the perfect comfort food using simple ingredients and frozen dumplings.

-When the weather turns cold, or we’re nearing Chinese Near Year, I love to warm my family with a steaming pot of homemade frozen Chinese pork dumpling soup.
-This recipe has long been a favorite!
+When the weather turns cold, or we’re nearing Chinese New Year, I love to warm my family with a steaming pot of homemade frozen Chinese pork dumpling soup.
+This soup has long been a favorite.

 I’ve used pork here but you can easily sub in your favorite flavor or brand.
 Choose the vegetable or mushroom stock options with suitable dumplings to make this soup vegan or vegetarian friendly!